apple/foundationdb/documentation/sphinx/source/developer-guide.rst

 -------------------------- -------- ---------------
 cpu_usage                  number   The cpu percentage used by this storage process disk_usage                 number   The disk IO percentage used by this storage process storage_durability_lag     number   The difference between the newest version and the durable version on this storage process.
-On a lightly loaded cluster this will stay just above 5000000. storage_queue              number   The number of bytes of mutations that need to be stored in memory on this storage process
+On a lightly loaded cluster this will stay just above 5000000 [#max_read_transaction_life_versions]_. storage_queue              number   The number of bytes of mutations that need to be stored in memory on this storage process
 ========================== ======== ===============